dimazest/qmul_homepage/content/articles/intro.rst

 It's not that hard to obtain the data, most probably there is some well known data set, which is used by everyone in the field.
 It is usually available  in several files in the CSV format (CSV is somewhat human readable and it can be processed by virtually every language).
-For a more complicated data structures, there might be a wrapper that provides a simplified access to the data.
+For more sophisticated data structures, there might be a wrapper that provides a simplified access to the data.
 For example, `swda.py`__ provides a convenient way of iterating over utterances in Switchboard.